Ignition interlock device: North Carolina

+Rhode Island

 As of 2015, Rhode Island courts have had the power to grant a hardship license to DUI offenders following the installation of an ignition interlock device.
 First-time DUI offenders can be required to use the IID for three months to one year.
 A second conviction can require IID usage for six months to two years.
 A third conviction can require IID usage for one to four years, while a third conviction within five years can require IID usage for two to 10 years.